Zebradil/cloudflare-dynamic-dns/README.md

       --config string              config file (default is $HOME/.cloudflare-dynamic-dns.yaml) --domains strings            Domain names to assign the IPv6 address to.
   -h, --help                       help for cloudflare-dynamic-dns
+      --host-id string             Unique host identifier.
+Must be specified in multihost mode.
       --iface string               Network interface to look up for a IPv6 address.
-      --log-level string           Sets logging level: trace, debug, info, warning, error, fatal, panic. (default "info") --priority-subnets strings   IPv6 subnets to prefer over others.
+      --log-level string           Sets logging level: trace, debug, info, warning, error, fatal, panic. (default "info") --multihost                  Enable multihost mode.
+                                   In this mode it is possible to assign multiple IPv6 addresses to a single domain.
+                                   For correct operation, this mode must be enabled on all participating hosts and different host-ids must be specified for each host (see --host-id option).
+      --priority-subnets strings   IPv6 subnets to prefer over others.
                                    If multiple IPv6 addresses are found on the interface, the one from the subnet with the highest priority is used.
       --systemd                    Switch operation mode for running in systemd.
                                    In this mode previously used ipv6 address is preserved between runs to avoid unnecessary calls to CloudFlare API.
       --token string               Cloudflare API token with DNS edit access rights.
       --ttl int                    Time to live, in seconds, of the DNS record.
 Must be between 60 and 86400, or 1 for 'automatic'. (default 1)
+  -v, --version                    version for cloudflare-dynamic-dns
 ```

 ## Installation